5GZORRO/network-service-mesh-manager/README.md

 - The functionalities of the Gateway Config are implemented in `internal/gateway-config`

 ## NBI API
-It exposes API to create networks and saps, configure the gateway and create/delete secure connections.
+It exposes API to create networks and saps, configure the gateway and create/delete secure connections, the API is defined in `api/nsmm.json`.

-These API are described in the Postman collection `NSMM.postman_collection.json`
+Usage examples of the NBI are in the Postman collection `api/NSMM.postman_collection.json`

 ## Configuration
 The main program (NSMM) loads some configuration parameters from the `config.yaml`, for example, the DB credential, the VIM's info.